namnoit/zalomaps/README.md

 <img src=https://i.imgur.com/03EuFXI.png height="100">

 ### Material Components
-Material components is used for a modern UI.\
+Material components is used for building a modern UI.\
-In the dependencies section of app-level **build.gradle** file, add a dependency to the Maps SDK for Android:
+In the dependencies section of app-level **build.gradle** file, add a dependency:
 ```sh
 implementation 'com.google.android.material:material:1.1.0-beta01'
 ```